nevidimov/bbwarps/README.md

     const MAX_TEXT_LENGTH = 5000; //Max post length
     const MAX_TEXT_ENDL = 15; // Max amount of breaklines per post
 ```
+It should be self-explanatory, I think.
+In case it is not, feel free to ask me via issues.
 Also you can rename "Index.php" to anything you want, it should still work

 ## Admin panel

 Do it yourself.
 This way it will be more secure (because it is not standartized in any way), and you will have features YOU need.
+Plus you will get an idea how this engine acutally works.

 ## Lazy setup
 Just download the repository, it should work